- 11+ Best Luxury & Gated Home Communities in The Bahamas [2025] - October 9, 2025

 The unpretentious and laid-back Cat Island is perfect for those who want to live a true island lifestyle.
 Some call Cat Island one of the best-kept secrets of The Bahamas, but we’re letting it out!

-Getting its name from pirate Arthur Catt, you’ll find a small community that embraces island living and exploring.
+Getting its name from pirate Arthur Catt, the island offers a small community that embraces tropical living and exploring.
 Cat Island has the highest mountain point in The Bahamas.
 So if taking weekly hikes is up your alley, Cat Island is the perfect place for you to settle down.

-While the beach activities are a bit more relaxed, you’ll just get wonderful opportunities to soak up the sun, fish, and dive.
-Diving is a popular activity in Cat Island and many divers go out to explore the sunken Spanish Battleships.
+While the beach activities are a bit more relaxed, you’ll get plenty of wonderful opportunities to soak up the sun, fish, and dive.
+Diving is a popular activity in Cat Island, and many divers go out to explore the sunken Spanish Battleships.

 Benefits: